Syncing Data into Typesense

 # Polling your primary database

-timestamp to every record in your primary database (if you don't already have one) and update it anytime you make changes to any records. - For records that are deleted, either "soft delete" the record using an
+1. Add an updated_at timestamp to every record in your primary database (if you don't already have one) and update it anytime you make changes to any records.

-timestamp between the current time and the last time the sync process ran (you want to maintain thislast_synced_at
+3. On a periodic basis (say every 30s), query your database for all records that have an updated_at timestamp between the current time and the last time the sync process ran (you want to maintain this last_synced_at timestamp in a persistent store).

-timestamp in a persistent store). - Make a Bulk Import API call to Typesense with just the records in Step 3, with
+4. Make a Bulk Import API call to Typesense with just the records in Step 3, with action=upsert

-If you have data that spans multiple tables and your database supports the concept of views, you could create a database view that JOIN
+If you have data that spans multiple tables and your database supports the concept of views, you could create a database view that JOINs all the tables you need and polls that view instead of individual tables.

 # Using change listeners